avi-shatz/my-personal-site/README.md

 # cv-site
-a nice Html site that displays some information about me
+a nice single-page site that displays some information about me